life-itself/tao/governance/v1/README.md

 # Shares, Revenue and Voting

 ## Introduction

-Life Itself is a for-profit company and it may grow in the future by incorporating non-profit arms.
-The core Life Itself entity will probably operate more like a CIC  (community interest company) than a traditional for-profit company though the exact legal structure is to be worked out.
+AET is a for-profit company and it may grow in the future by incorporating non-profit arms.
+The core AET entity will probably operate more like a CIC  (community interest company) than a traditional for-profit company though the exact legal structure is to be worked out.
 Specifically, classic CIC principles:

-*   Asset lock: the assets held by Life Itself can not be liquidated and distributed except to another entity pursuing the same purpose and mission.
+*   Asset lock: the assets held by AET can not be liquidated and distributed except to another entity pursuing the same purpose and mission.
-*   Distribution to pioneers will be set at a low level, sufficient only to attract necessary capital (for example, repayment of initial investment plus X% a year)
+*   Distribution to shareholders will be set at a low level, sufficient only to attract necessary capital (for example, repayment of initial investment plus X% a year)

 ## Principles

-Life Itself in it’s governance stand on three principles:
+AET in it’s governance stand on three principles: